 The Ruthvens also added various ancillary buildings within the castle’s courtyard, the footings of which can still be seen.

 The Ruthvens were a turbulent family, involved in the murder of David Rizzio, the kidnapping of James VI (twice!
-The Raid of Ruthven and The Gowrie Conspiracy), and in several plots against Mary Queen of Scots, and they eventually forfeited the castle in 1600, although Lady Dorothea remained in residence until her death in 1605.
+The Raid of Ruthven and The Gowrie Conspiracy), and in several plots against Mary Queen of Scots, and they eventually forfeited the castle in 1600, it being granted to Sir Thomas Erskine of Gogar for coming to the King’s aid in the Gowrie House in Perth.
+However Lady Dorothea seems to have retained possession of a third part of the barony of Dirleton including the castle and remained in residence until her death in 1605.

 After passing through several hands but remaining empty, it was temporarily reoccupied by moss-troopers in 1650 during the Third English Civil War and besieged by Oliver Cromwell, but then left to ruin.
 It was bought by John Nisbet (later Lord Dirleton) in 1663, but he built a new country house nearby at Archerfield, so the castle remained empty.